skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200225 - corporeal epistemics - edited presentation plan.md

 ### 2. resolution of experience

+[type: ⇥+ ;i2]

 Shaun and I were aware early on of the discrepancy between the complex and rich internal experiences for the mover _and_ the watcher, and what was visible.
 We asked: "What if we insert a camera into this predominantly invisible experience?
 How might _the_ ocular-centric recording device of our time -- the smartphone -- relate to the unseen?"

-A couple of months after we finished, I happened to read Boaventura de Sousa Santos's 2001 article _Toward an Epistemology of Blindness_.[-@santos_toward_2001] In it, he states that "the resolution level of our [scientific] methods is higher than the resolution level of our theories."[-@santos_toward_2001 p.261]
+A couple of months after we finished, I happened to read Boaventura de Sousa Santos's 2001 article _Toward an Epistemology of Blindness_.[-@santos_toward_2001] [expand: boaventura.jpg] In it, he states that "the resolution level of our [scientific] methods is higher than the resolution level of our theories."[-@santos_toward_2001 p.261]

 I think his concept of resolution is useful, even if I am robbing him of his thinking that was written for a particular context in a particular field.
 My digital theft of de Sousa Santos' thinking is to remind us that when we are dealing with body-based practices what we can observe bears little or no relationship to the experiential complexity of what happened.
 That is, we have high resolution experiences, and low resolution representations of those experiences.
 And that gap applies irrespective of how fancy our technocratic solutions are to the problem of archiving movement and choreography.

 In dance and the performing arts there's a long history of scholarship exploring the relationship and differences between the _liveness_ of movement practices and those practices as mediatized on video.
-I used to imagine Philip Auslander and Peggy Phelan scrapping it out in a kick-boxing bout.
-In my dreams, it was carnage; there was blood on the dance floor.
+I used to imagine Philip Auslander and Peggy Phelan scrapping it out in a kick-boxing bout. [expand: kickboxing.jpg] In my dreams, it was carnage; there was blood on the dance floor.

 What I think I'm doing here is re-packaging an old idea with a history as old as the advent of recording technologies. _That_ history has tended to speak of loss or death when describing the transmutation of live performance into some digital other.
-But I propose that the word transmutation -- to change into another nature, substance, form, or condition -- is inaccurate.
-Those photographs of Shaun practising Authentic Movement are coarse-grain materials that tell us plenty about how that world looked.
-These photographs -- at least in their original digital form on my hard drive or on servers around the world -- also possess an enormous quantity of metadata.
-And metadata is not -- as Edward Snowden says -- "some benign abstraction" but "the very essence of content".[@snowden_permanent_2019 Chapter 16]
+But I propose that the word transmutation -- to change into another nature, substance, form, or condition -- is inaccurate. [expand: 31shaun.jpg] Those photographs of Shaun practising Authentic Movement are coarse-grain materials that tell us plenty about how that world looked.
+These photographs -- at least in their original digital form on my hard drive or on servers around the world -- also possess an enormous quantity of metadata. [expand ed.jpg] And metadata is not -- as Edward Snowden says -- "some benign abstraction" but "the very essence of content".[@snowden_permanent_2019 Chapter 16]

 These photos tell us everything, _and_ they tell us nothing.

 These photos so directly and beautifully capture the hyper-visual nature of our time, as well as the power and seductiveness of superficiality.
 These visual data are both thick and thin.
 They are everything and nothing.
 They are both sides of a boolean operator.
 On _and_ off.
 Zero _and_ one.
 Yes _and_ no. They provide all of the answers _and_ none of the answers.
 They are knowing _and_ not knowing.
 They represent an epistemic paradox.

 ## staking claims and humility

+[type: ## ]
+[;p4 : part 4: staking claims and humility]

 If it's not already clear, my curiosity lies with experiences that are not really able to be articulated.
 They are experiences with, in and around our bodies that resist description.
 They are experiences that are cloaked and revealed in movement and stillness.
 This is not to say that we shouldn't keep seeking ways to articulate that which cannot be articulated.
 That in such a paradox we might inadvertently step into alternative tangles and mangles.